In modern music history recording techniques and methods have evolved. There are countless different methods to record musical instruments.

 You may wonder how that works.
 Well, the drummer plays and records regular drums.
 But drums have dummy cymbals.
 They have no sound.
 And after it’s recorded, a drummer then records cymbals separately.

-But when you record drums separately, you eliminate a huge amount of sound bleed.
+But when you record drums separately, you eliminate a huge amount of sound bleeding.
 So, snare, kick, drum, and toms are very clean sounding.
-Also, cymbals have no bleed.
-Drum becomes almost bleed-free.
+Also, cymbals have no bleeding and the drum becomes almost bleed-free.

 Of course, sound bleeding has its benefits and that may be a part of your drum sound. but if you want to have as clean a recorded drum sound as possible, the QOTSA method is a great option.

 2. Glyn Johns Method